Smart Tips on Hiking and Camping in the Snow

 The biggest enemy of a campsite in the snow is the cold.
 Indeed, it can range from simple discomfort to a real risk to your health.
 Thus, it is crucial to choose a suitable sleeping bag.
 For it:

-• Choose according to practicality: the design of the sleeping bag is crucial.
+- Choose according to practicality: the design of the sleeping bag is crucial.
 I’m not talking about aesthetics, but practicality.
-Indeed, it is important that your down can cover both your head and your shoulders, the first two areas of heat loss in the human body.
+Indeed, it is important that your down sleeping bag can cover both your head and your shoulders, the first two areas of heat loss in the human body.

-To find out more, you can consult our guide to choosing your sleeping bags and their temperature rating.
+To find out more, you can consult our guide on sleeping bag temperature rating.

 Floor Mat – Save Your Life

 The groundsheet is a must for camping in the snow.
 It acts as a barrier between you and the ground and allows you to retain your body heat.
-However, for it to be effective, you will need to choose the right one.
+To ensure its effectiveness, selecting the right one is essential.
 Indeed, a snow mattress must be:

-• Insulation: the main purpose of a mattress is that it can insulate to protect you from the cold.
-You will then have to choose a padding that meets this criterion while taking into account the humidity of the hiking area.
+- Insulation: the main purpose of a mattress is that it can insulate to protect you from the cold.
+You will then have to choose a padding that meets this criterion while taking into account the humidity of the hiking or camping area.
 You can then choose between natural filling with feathers and down or synthetic insulation such as DownMat 7.

-• Light: In the same idea as for the sleeping bag, your groundsheet must be able to find its place in your camping and hiking equipment in the snow without overloading you too much.
-For this, it may be interesting to opt for a brand of ultra-light equipment.
+- Light: In the same idea as for the sleeping bag, your groundsheet must be able to find its place in your camping and hiking equipment without overloading you too much.
+For this, it is good to opt for a brand of ultra-light equipment.

 To choose the best your future sleeping mat, you can consult our guide to the best camping tent carpet.